arohatgi29/Seismic-Processing-using-Madagascar/README.md

 # for ry
 cat Line_001.SRPS | awk '{print $9}'
 ```
-I worked on another Python script which uses the SPS information as input and outputs a text file containig the geometry information (the X, Y coordinates for source and receiver, the offset, and the static information.

 ### Julia code to plot the source and treceiver coordinates
-Below is the code to run in a Python environment.
+Below is the code to run in a Julia environment.

 ```Julia
 using Pkg